-When BAC has Actual Knowledge of Sexual Harassment (or allegations thereof) against a person in the United States in its Education Program or Activity, BAC is obligated to respond and to follow Title IX's specific requirements, which are addressed and incorporated in these Grievance Procedures.
+When BAC has Sexual Harassment (or allegations thereof) against a person in its Education Program or Activity, BAC is obligated to respond and to follow Title IX's specific requirements, which are addressed and incorporated in these Grievance Procedures.

-Promptly upon receiving allegations of Sexual Harassment against a person in the United States in BAC's Education Program or Activity, the Title IX Coordinator will contact the Complainant to discuss the availability of Supportive Measures with or without the filing of a Formal Complaint and to explain to the Complainant the process for filing a Formal Complaint.
+Promptly upon receiving allegations of Sexual Harassment against a person in BAC's Education Program or Activity, the Title IX Coordinator will contact the Complainant to discuss the availability of Supportive Measures with or without the filing of a Formal Complaint and to explain to the Complainant the process for filing a Formal Complaint.